Governor Laura Kelly

 - SWORN IN: JANUARY 31, 2018

-Laura grew up in a career military family where she learned the importance of service, integrity and accountability.
-She has made it her life’s work to fight for children and families on the job, in her community, and as a four-term state senator.
+Governor Laura Kelly grew up in a career military family where she learned the importance of service, integrity, and accountability.
+She has made it her life’s work to fight for children and families as a four-term state senator and now in her second term as the 48th Governor of the State of Kansas.